Feirell/speed-test-osn/README.md

 # benchamrking open-simplex-noise

-This repository is meant to help you to test the performance of your working open-simplex-implmentation.
+This repository is meant to help you to test the performance of your current working implmentation of open-simplex-noise.

 ## Installation